Financial-Times/origami/apps/website/_specification-v1/markup.md

 - The value is namespaced with the name of the component, e.g. `o-signin-username`.
 - The component only has singleton use cases (i.e. it is pointless to include it in a product page more than once).

 Component authors are encouraged to provide assistive accessibility information in their component's markup where appropriate.
-See <a href="https://www.w3.org/TR/2019/NOTE-wai-aria-practices-1.1-20190207/" class="o-typography-link--external">WAI-ARIA Authoring Practices</a>; keep in mind no ARIA is better than bad ARIA.
+See <a href="https://www.w3.org/TR/2019/NOTE-wai-aria-practices-1.1-20190207/">WAI-ARIA Authoring Practices</a>; keep in mind no ARIA is better than bad ARIA.

 ## Conditional Comments